Ford Escape: Ford

 A new concept version for the Asian market, called the Ford Escape Adventure Concept, was revealed at the 2007 Tokyo Motor Show.
 It features a revised front and rear fascia, incorporating Ford's three-bar grille styling theme and restyled LED tail lamps.

-Starting with the 2009 model, the 2.3 L Duratec 23 was replaced by a new 2.5 L (2488 cc, 152 cu in) Duratec 25 4-cylinder, which boosted standard power to 171 hp and 171 lbft of torque, while increasing fuel economy by 1 mpg (~2L/100 km) on both urban and extra-urban cycles.
-The optional 3.0 L Duratec 30 V6 was thoroughly updated, resulting in a 40 hp increase, bringing power output to 240 hp and 223 lbft of torque.
-The Duratec 30 also sees a 1 mpgus fuel economy improvement.
-Another significant change was the switch to Ford's new 6F35 6-speed automatic, which became standard on all V6 equipped models and optional on the I4.
+For the 2009 model year, the 2.3 L Duratec 23 was replaced by a new 2.5 L (2488 cc, 152 cu in) Duratec 25 4-cylinder, which boosted standard power to 171 hp and 171 lbft of torque, while increasing fuel economy by 1 mpg (~2L/100 km) on both urban and extra-urban cycles.
+This engine was the base engine on all trims.
+The 3.0 L Duratec 30 V6, optional on XLT and became standard on Limited, was thoroughly updated, resulting in a 40 hp increase, bringing power output to 240 hp and 223 lbft of torque.
+The Duratec 30 also saw a 1 mpgus fuel economy improvement.
+Another significant change was the switch to Ford's new 6F35 6-speed automatic, which became standard on all models except the XLS FWD, where it was optional.